Healthcare Debates: Single-Payer vs. Multi-Payer

 The Path Forward: Hybrid Healthcare Systems?

 At present, a multitude of plans for a single-payer system (or a hybrid system adopting single-payer elements) exists at both the state and federal level.
 Public opinion is likely to change further as more options are put into the mainstream eye.
 A majority of physicians already approve of a switch to a single-payer system, but, curiously, only half believe that their colleagues would support such a switch.
-Meanwhile, a majority of Americans are open to the idea of a Medicare-for-All approach.
+Meanwhile, 51 percent of Americans think the goverment doesn’t spend enough moeny on Medicare.

 But those who stand to lose the most from a switch towards single-payer healthcare (health insurers and pharmaceutical companies) represent a powerful, and wealthy, lobby.
 Still, while it’s unlikely that a nationwide transformation to a single-payer model would occur overnight, top consulting firms like PwC are advising their corporate clients to focus on ways to add value while still positioning themselves for a possible systemic change towards a single-payer system.